164adityakumar/164adityakumar/README.md

 <be>

--  I'm interested in collaborating on any web development or computer architecture/Embedded related projects.
+-  I'm interested in collaborating on any Web development or computer architecture/embedded related projects.
 Let me know if you have anything in mind - I'm excited to work together!</p>
 -  You can reach me out at [1410adityakumar@gmail.com](mailto:1410adityakumar@gmail.com)

 ---